bablab/bablab_hoffman_metagenomics/README.md

 # bablab_hoffman_metagenomics
 Scripts to run biobakery wmgx workflow with MBB metagenomics data on hoffman2.
-Written by Fran Querdasi and Naomi Gancz
+Written by Fran Querdasi and Naomi Gancz.
+In addition to this repository and the two authors, when building upon this pipeline please acknowledge Raffaella D'Auria for her work installing the software on hoffman and troubleshooting related issues.
+Thank you!

 ## Load the hoffman-wide biobakery software
 ```bash